How To Cite An Essay In APA Format

 - The rest of the work should be referenced at the end of the paper.

 - In-text citations should also be written in capital letters.
-All words that have four letters or more should begin with a capital letter.
+All words that have four letters and with paragraph all the special letters should be taken care with the themoxiemaids.com or more should begin with a capital letter.
 The exception is any verbs, noun and pronouns, adverbs and adjectives.

 E.g: Change and Permanence